hackclub/hackclub/workshops/BMI_app/README.md

 # Step 1

-Now let build  ur app.
-We will start by visiting [MIT app inventor](http://appinventor.mit.edu/).Now inside the home page,then right clik on the button Create Apps!
+Now let build the app.
+We will start by visiting [MIT app inventor](http://appinventor.mit.edu/).
+Now inside the home page,then right click on the button Create Apps!

  ![click here](https://cloud-k86tkribn.vercel.app/0screenshot_2020-09-30_at_12.31.43.png)